AdobeDocs/experience-manager-assets-essentials.fr-FR/help/navigate-view.md

 ---

-# Accédez aux fichiers et aux dossiers et affichez les ressources {#view-assets-and-details}
+# Accès aux fichiers et aux dossiers et affichage des ressources {#view-assets-and-details}

 <!-- TBD: Give screenshots of all views with many assets.
 Zoom out to showcase how the thumbnails/tiles flow on the UI in different views. -->

 <!-- TBD: The options in left sidebar may change.
 Shared with me and Shared by me are missing for now.
 Update this section as UI is updated. -->

-## Comprendre l’interface utilisateur [!DNL Assets Essentials] {#understand-interface-navigation}
+## Présentation de l’interface utilisateur de [!DNL Assets Essentials] {#understand-interface-navigation}

 [!DNL Assets Essentials] offre une interface utilisateur intuitive et conviviale.
 L’interface propre facilite la recherche et la mémoire des ressources et des informations connexes.